 Metros in Rome aren’t as extensive as in London or Paris and have 3 lines that are of use to tourists.
 Line A will take you to San Giovanni, Barberini, Spagna and Flaminio while Line B will take you to Tiburtina, Circo Massimo, Piramide, Basilica San Paolo etc.

 Some attractions like the Colosseum (Line B) or Vatican (Line A) are easily metro accessible.
 Others like Pantheon, Campi di Fiori, and Largo Argentina etc. aren’t reachable by metro alone but you can combine the journey with buses and trams to reach them.

 Trams are quite extensive in Rome though many of them are now replaced by buses.
-Travelling in the picturesque looking Trams in Rome can be a wonderful experience.
+Travelling on the picturesque-looking Trams in Rome can be a wonderful experience.
 There are 3 tram lines of major tourist value… Line 3 (Valle della, Valle Giulia), Line 8 (Largo di Torre Argentina) and Line 19 (Flaminia, Piazza Risorgimento).

-An interesting way of getting around could be on the back of a Vespa… there are nice half day tours available in Rome which use the Vespa as a convenience medium.
+An interesting way of getting around could be on the back of a Vespa scooter… there are nice half-day tours available in Rome which use the Vespa as a convenient medium.
 Or else rent a bike to roam around in the parks, Tiber riverside and the Coliseum zones.
 Don’t think of driving inside Rome… the parking fees are horrific.